-Typically, students entering the MA program choose to apply to the PhD in School/Applied Psychology program which builds upon the foundation gained in the MA degree.
-Upon completion of the MA and PhD program, students are eligible for licensing as Psychologists with the OPQ (see Accreditation information on the PhD program page).
+Typically, students entering the M.A. program choose to apply to the Ph.D. in School/Applied Psychology program which builds upon the foundation gained in the M.A. degree.
+Upon completion of the M.A. and Ph.D. program, students are eligible for licensing as Psychologists with the Ordre des psychologues du Quebec (OPQ) (see Accreditation section information on the PhD program page).

 Academic background & CGPA

-- An undergraduate degree in education, psychology, or another field relevant to the proposed studies in Educational Psychology.
-It is recommended that some prior study of a relevant branch of psychology form part of the undergraduate training.
-Review the Pre-Admission Academic Checklist [.doc] for a detailed overview of academic requirements.
+It is the applicant's responsibility to ensure they satisfy the admission requirements of this program, including the completion of the required prerequisite undergraduate coursework prior to admission.
+To be eligible applicants must hold a baccalaureate degree in education, psychology, or another field relevant to the proposed studies in Educational Psychology.
+It is also required that some prior study of a relevant branch of psychology form part of the undergraduate training.
+Consult the School/Applied Child Psychology Pre-Admission Checklist [.doc] for a detailed overview of academic requirements.
 Prospective applicants should ensure that they have taken the appropriate courses before beginning their application.
-Consult the School/Applied Child Psychology Pre-Admission Academic Domains Guide [.pdf] for information and assistance in determining how to categorize courses when completing the Pre-Admission Academic Checklist.
+Consult the School/Applied Child Psychology Pre-Admission Domains Guide [.pdf] for information and assistance in determining how to categorize courses when completing the Pre-Admission Academic Checklist.

 If you are an international applicant and wish to find out whether you qualify under McGill University's CGPA Guidelines for Graduate Admissions, visit International CGPA Equivalency.